|First Impressions of 2009 Mac Pro|

 Out of the box (before any of the above updates were applied) at about 40% through the 10 software update downloads above, the new Mac Pro lost the network connection (software update errored out) - requiring another base connect.
 (No restart of the base required this time thankfully.)
 On the 2nd try all 10 downloads completed.
 Initially I wondered if the the 2009-001 client update might help (praying this wasn't the same issue I had with a previous 7.4.1 firmware updated AE N base earlier model), but it's happened several times since applying the client update and appears the new bases also lose their beacons at times.
 (See below for notes on beacon related errors in the console - pointing to a base issue.
-And as I mentioned in the news page about on Mar.
-12th, the same problem (no network available) was seen on Vista clients also.)
+And as I mentioned in the news page (Mar.
+12, 2009), the same problem (no network available) was seen on Vista clients also.)
 For more details on this see my post on the Airport/TC 802.11N base 7.4.1 firmware update problems page.

 I checked the airport card seating/antenna connections, etc. - appears ok at the card end at least.
 Although I've seen issues with 7.4.1 firmware updated base with other clients (Mac and PC), the new Mac Pro seems the least reliable so far.
 (BTW: I've seen major differences in signal strength reported by OS X vs Vista with the 5GHz N only network connection - OS X shows full 5 bars, Vista showed only 1 or 2.)

 FYI on Airport Card Location: